OIEIEIO/UniversalDigitalStore/README.md

 ### Empower Your Business
 Deploying the Universal Digital Store means you have a powerful e-commerce tool at your fingertips.
 It’s designed to be easy to set up, manage, and scale, allowing you to focus on what matters most: growing your business and reaching new customers.
 By purchasing and hosting the app, you open the door to reselling the store, thus expanding your business opportunities even further.

-This version highlights the ability to resell the app and the customization options, providing clarity on how deploying the Universal Digital Store can create new opportunities for your business.

-## Features
 - List available digital products
 - Place and track orders